* Has your child lost hope in being able to read fluently?

 Below is the pre- and post ophthalmograph results of one Grade 4 learner who attended a two-week intensive course.
 Her relative reading efficiency level increased by two and a half years!
 While not all learners will gain as much, even a one-year gain in reading efficiency can change a child’s life.

-After the intensive course, the learner will ideally continue with the weekly Edublox classes or continue with one of the Edublox home programs.
+After the intensive course, the learner will ideally continue with the weekly Edublox classes or with our online program.